NUMde/compass-num-conformance-checker/docs/README.md

 systems from the default profile starting with `http://hl7.org/fhir/` and `http://terminology.hl7.org/CodeSystem/` are excluded.

-**NOTE:** code systems supported by remote terminology servers are not included.
+**NOTE:** Code systems supported by remote terminology servers are not included.

 ## Single resource validation